- Chronic Care

 Prescription Medications

-Several prescription medications can help with tobacco smoking cessation, including bupropion and varenicline.
+Several prescription medications can help with smoking cessation, including bupropion and varenicline.
 These drugs block nicotine's effects on the brain, making it easier to quit smoking.

 Counseling and Support Groups